JaroslavWolny/optimal-protocol-v2/README.md

     -   Create the `calculate_streak` function.
     -   Enable the "Reaper" trigger for Hardcore Mode.
     -   Lock down the `profiles` table so users cannot cheat.

+4.  **Deploy Edge Functions:**
+    -   Ensure you have the Supabase CLI installed and logged in.
+    -   Run: `supabase functions deploy monitor-vital-signs --no-verify-jwt`
+    -   This function handles the "Permadeath" logic (resetting stats on failure) securely on the server.

 ### 🚀 WEB DEPLOYMENT (VERCEL)
 1. Install Vercel CLI: `npm i -g vercel`